 The objective is make sitting a dynamic activity with frequent posture change and support the natural curve of the low back.

 Reduce the pain.
 Make sitting a dynamic task.

 The ideal sitting posture is one that continually changes.
-The EmbraceAir and LumbAir dynamic sitting supports (shown below) use the latest science to ensure minimal stress on the low back tissues, and to provide for posture change.
+The EmbraceAIR and LumbAIR dynamic sitting supports (shown above) use the latest science to ensure minimal stress on the low back tissues, and to provide for posture change.
 Using an inflatable bladder the user increases or decreases the lumbar support.
 This measurably reduces stress.
 The inflation/deflation pump facilitates easy pressure change to create regular posture change.
 (Evidence and explanations are in Dr. McGill’s textbooks).
 Static back rests simply cannot provide these advantages.